japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-watermark.md

 In <<spark-sql-streaming-aggregation.md#, streaming aggregation>>, a streaming watermark has to be defined on one or many grouping expressions of a streaming aggregation (directly or using <<spark-sql-streaming-window.md#, window>> standard function).

+!!! note
-NOTE: <<spark-sql-streaming-Dataset-operators.md#withWatermark, Dataset.withWatermark>> operator has to be used before an aggregation operator (for the watermark to have an effect).
+    [Dataset.withWatermark](operators/withWatermark.md) operator has to be used before an aggregation operator (for the watermark to have an effect).

 === [[streaming-join]] Streaming Join